Open-concept bathrooms blur the line between utility and serenity; you have a seamless space where function and flow are one and the same.

 5. A Classic Twist

-Sumptuous gray tile kissed with rosy beige hues expands this bathroom in an enlarged, modified subway layout.
-A flush floor accentuates the open-concept aesthetic; it’s soothing and accessible, ready for quick rinses or long soaks.
+Gray tile kissed with rosy beige hues expands the planes of this bathroom in scaled-up subway layout.
+The seamless shower entry accentuates the open-concept aesthetic; it’s soothing and accessible, for a quick rinse or a long soak.

 6. This Must Be the Place

 A contemporary bathroom gently plays with color and shape in large, marble-look tile panels.
 Its neutral veining is just enough to swirl visual interest across the shower, floor, and backsplash wall.
-Textured tile lies behind shelves, adding a fresh twist to the open concept.
+Textured tile backs the shelves, adding a tactile appeal to the inset surfaces.

 [Related: Introducing You to the New Neutrals]